darkhz/prlmk/README.md

 # credits

-- Minchan Kim for the process_reclaim driver
+- Minchan Kim and Vinayak Menon for the process_reclaim driver
-- Sultan AlSawaf (kerneltoast) for mm-related commits and some useful codebits from his excellent Simple LMK: https://github.com/kerneltoast/simple_lmk
+- Sultan AlSawaf (kerneltoast) for mm-related commits and some useful codebits from his excellent Simple LMK. https://github.com/kerneltoast/simple_lmk
 - Diab Neiroukh (lazerl0rd) for his suggestions and advice to make the code and commits readable. https://github.com/lazerl0rd/